AvanzaBank/gs-test/README.md

 #### Running an Embedded Gigaspace

-In case you only need access to gigaspace, you can use the ``EmbeddedSpace`` class in Junit 4 or the ``GigaspaceExtension`` for Junit 5:
+In case you only need access to gigaspace, you can use the ``EmbeddedSpace`` as a @Rule in Junit 4 or as @ExtendWith for Junit 5:
 ##### Example: Using Junit4 @Rule to get an embedded Gigaspace instance
 ```java
 public class EmbeddedSpaceAsRuleTest {